NetAion/approval-action/README.md

 ### 2. Post comments to an existing PR to approve or deny the workflow

 Select with input `approvalType: 'pr'`.
-The workflow context must also be a PR, i.e., has been fired by a pull-request-related event.
+The workflow context must also be a PR, i.e., the action has been fired by a pull-request-related event.

 ```yaml
 - uses: ekeel/approval-action@v1.1.0